ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/getting_started.md

 ### Operating the Manipulator

-`Danger` Before starting Dynamixel Wizard ensure the arm is fixed to the base plate; then extend the arm.
+**DANGER** : Before starting Dynamixel Wizard ensure the arm is fixed to the base plate; then extend the arm.
 Otherwise; it may cause physical harm.
 {: .notice--danger}

 - USB2Dynamixel to the PC after wiring is complete.
 From the PC check the COM port number of USB2Dynamixel.